-Restoration would occur primarily on public land at the Duckabush Wildlife Area Unit managed by WDFW.
-Project partners are working on designing the restoration project, which is anticipated to be completed in early 2023.
-Once construction funding is secured, construction would take three to four years.
+Restoration activities are primarily on public land at the Duckabush Wildlife Area Unit managed by WDFW.
+Project design is expected to be complete in 2023.
+Once construction funding is secured, construction would take about four years.

 - Improve habitat for fish and wildlife, including Hood Canal summer chum and Chinook salmon, a main food source for endangered Southern Resident Killer Whales.

 - Reduce seasonal flooding in the area, benefitting both public and private property.